davidrobertbrt/phpVanillaMVC-Framework/README.md

 The `create` function return the last ID inserted in the database table.
 The other functions just return a boolean value based on the success or failure of the CRUD operation you used.

 To use a new created model in your controller class make sure to include it using `require_once`.
-Also, your new created model should `require_once` the base model class file!

 ### Implementing middlewares